Chronic Pain

 Many people take a broad approach, combining medical guidance with practical changes that support day to day capacity.
 The most useful steps are often the ones that are realistic and consistent.

-Pacing and load management
+Pacing and Load Management

 Pacing means balancing activity with recovery so that you avoid the boom and bust pattern.
 A small amount of activity, done consistently, often supports confidence more effectively than doing a lot on a good day and then crashing afterwards.